-As a female artist, she wishes to set an example and inspire other women to elevate their art and nurture their creativity.
-Exploring her feminine identity and interaction with others through reflective imagery is an important aspect of her work.
+As a female artist, I wish to set an example and inspire other women to elevate their art and nurture their creativity.
+Exploring my feminine identity and interaction with others through reflective imagery is an important aspect of her work.

 Art that speaks to its environment and draws the viewer in as an active participant, are of particular interest to me as an artist.
 In my public artwork, I use forms and perspectives that challenge the viewer’s perspective, incorporating elements that appear to defy gravity, trick the eye, and offer elements that are ever-changing.
 Through reflections and distortions, I ground the spectator in the present, encouraging each viewer to see themselves as part of, not separate from, the piece and the story it tells.

 Public art is a shared experience both in its viewing and in its creation.

 Sown, Midland, Ontario, 2021

 Public Art for Midland, Ontario, 2021 by artist team Camille Myles & Holly Archer (Industrial design by Jonathan Killing, Fabrication by Lafontaine Iron Werks)

 “Sown” stands for the unnamed heroes who shape our community; an ode to the underrepresented who are vital to the fabric of our history but remain largely anonymous.
 The piece acknowledges a flawed past, and yet from this imperfect past there is new growth.
 The seeds we plant today, the community we build, the opportunities we make for one another will determine our future.